 If a supplier’s practices are found unsatisfactory or non-conformant to our Modern Slavery Policy, we address these issues on a case-by-case basis, seeking advice from legal counsel where appropriate.
 We have not experienced any significant breaches of our Modern Slavery Policy to date.

-As employees from various business units can be responsible for the purchase of goods and services, we require that all employees across the board be made aware of our Modern Slavery Policy.
+We require that all employees across the board be made aware of our Modern Slavery Policy.
 We have incorporated Modern Slavery awareness into our induction programs for all new employees and also into our employee handbook.
 WSO2 culture is open, transparent and ethical and we are committed to ensuring that our supply chain reflects those values.

 Padmika Dissanaike